Werx Academy

 - Avoid double-billing when moving costs from stored to installed

-- Werx streamlines proof, SOV math, retainage, and QuickBooks sync
+- Werx simplifies proof, SOV math, retainage, and QuickBooks sync